self-host/self-host/docs/presentations/first_few_steps.md

 ---

-10. Scroll down below the response example.
+10. Scroll down to the response section.
 There should be a response looking similar to this, yet with (possibly) different elements.
 Moreso, as you can see, the value is not the same as before; it is converted from Celsius to Fahrenheit.

     ```json
     [